coding-for-reproducible-research/CfRR_Courses/individual_modules/introduction_to_unix/.ipynb_checkpoints/filedir-checkpoint.md

 because its name begins with `/`.

 ## Slashes

-> Notice that there are two meanings for the `/` character.
-> When it appears at the front of a file or directory name,
-> it refers to the root directory.
-When it appears *inside* a path,
-> it's just a separator.
+Notice that there are two meanings for the `/` character.
+When it appears at the front of a file or directory name, it refers to the root directory.
+When it appears *inside* a path, it's just a separator.
 {: .callout}

 Underneath `/Users`,
 we find one directory for each user with an account on Nelle's machine, her colleagues *Imhotep* and *Larry*.

-[Like other directories, home directories are sub-directories underneath "/Users" like "/Users/imhotep", "/Users/larry" or "/Users/nelle"](../fig/home-directories.svg)
+![Like other directories, home directories are sub-directories underneath "/Users" like "/Users/imhotep", "/Users/larry" or "/Users/nelle"](fig/home-directories.svg)

 The user *Imhotep*'s files are stored in `/Users/imhotep`, user *Larry*'s in `/Users/larry`,